czarek009/MalinowyBASIC/doc/coding-rules.md

     - All data types names shall begin with lowercase letters and each next word shall begin with uppercase letters (no undersores).
     - Structures, enums and unions shall end with `S`, `E` and `U` respectively.
-    - The name of all public data types shall be prefixed with their module name and an underscore.
+    - The name of all public data types, global variables and defines shall be prefixed with their module name and an underscore.

 ### 4. Variables:
 4.1 Naming conventions: